Improving Colostrum Quality in Dairy Cows

 How much colostrum do dairy calves need?

-Calves should receive one gallon (or at least 10% of their body weight) of colostrum within four hours (ideally, within 60 minutes) of their birth and two more gallons 12 hours later.
+Calves should receive one gallon (or at least 10% of their body weight) of colostrum within two hours (ideally, within 60 minutes) of their birth and two more quarts 12 hours later.

 Why is colostrum management important?

 Although colostrum significantly impacts the health of calves, the quality and quantity of this vital nutrient is entirely dependent on the dam, as well as farm management practices.
 Colostrum quality and quantity may be negatively impacted by:

 - The cow’s age: First-calf heifers generally produce smaller amounts of colostrum that is also typically lower-quality compared to the colostrum of more mature cows.

 - High stress: Stressed cows can leak colostrum prior to and/or during parturition, which decreases colostrum quantity.